Tenno96/AIV_1945/README.md

 How To Play

-1. Download the bin folder.
+  1. Download the files at this link [https://drive.google.com/file/d/1kKdvbWyWvUaawBOeGT_dzYqKe2TyzT-_/view?usp=drive_link]
-2. Run the .exe file to start the game --- no installation required.

 Controls